Universal Koszul Duality for Kac-Moody Groups: Introduction

 The seminal work of Beilinson--Ginzburg--Soergel \cite{beilinsonMixedCategoriesExtDuality,soergelKategorieMathcalPerverse1990, beilinsonKoszulDualityPatterns1996} and later refinements, for example \cite{soergelRelationIntersectionCohomology2000a,bezrukavnikovKoszulDualityKacMoody2013,soergelPerverseMotivesGraded2018,soergelEquivariantMotivesGeometric2018, acharKoszulDualityKacMoody2019}, uncover a remarkable symmetry in the geometry and representation theory of a Kac--Moody group $G$ and its Langlands dual $\widehat{G}$.

 The symmetry reveals itself as a monoidal equivalence, called Koszul duality, between \emph{equivariant} and \emph{unipotent monodromic} Hecke categories\footnote{For details, we refer to \cite{bezrukavnikovKoszulDualityKacMoody2013}, where the equivalence is shown for $\mathbb{Q}_\ell$-coefficients.
-We note that technicalities regarding semisimple Frobenius actions in \emph{loc.~cit.~} can be adressed using \cite{hoRevisitingMixedGeometry2022,eberhardtMotivicSpringerTheory2022}.
-This will be explained in upcoming work of Ho and the first author.}
+Upcoming work by Ho and the first author based on \cite{hoRevisitingMixedGeometry2022,eberhardtMotivicSpringerTheory2022} will address the technicalities regarding semisimple Frobenius actions and prove an integral version of the equivalence in \emph{loc.~cit.}}

 which are certain mixed constructible sheaves on the stacks $B\bs G/B$ and $\widehat{U}\bs \widehat{G}/ \widehat{U}$, respectively.
 Here, $B\subset G$ (and $\widehat{U}\subset \widehat{G}$) denote the (unipotent radical of the) Borel subgroup.